mikaelpatel/Cosa/README.md

 GY-IICLCD.
 Wireless IOStream class introduced to allow binding of Wireless device driver to IOStream and trace output over Wireless.
 First draft of RETE; data distribution and network management protocol.
 Adding support for L3G4200D digital gyroscope.
+2013-11 New device driver for MPU6050 Motion Processing Unit; Digital thermometer, accelerometer and gyroscope.